-- EM currencies have depreciated significantly against the U.S. dollar and the most vulnerable EM countries have significantly improved their current account deficits, making them less exposed to capital outflows.
+- The most vulnerable EM countries have significantly improved their current account deficits, making them less exposed to capital outflows.
 In addition, EM countries now have much less debt denominated in U.S. dollars.

 - Nevertheless, investors should expect a bumpy ride from this historically volatile asset class, and make sure to differentiate among various EM opportunities.

 Focusing on different asset classes or regions, Portfolio Discussions help to frame investment conversations using slides from the Guide to the Markets.